cloudfoundry-community/docker-registry-boshrelease/README.md

         - docker_registry
 ```

-Where `- docker-registry` means you wish to use an existing security group called `docker-registry`.
+Where `- docker-registry` means you wish to use an existing security group called `docker_registry`.

 You now suffix this file path to the `make_manifest` command: